foysalRabbi/Docker-cheat-sheet/DockerCommand.md

 # Docker

--docker run - run a container from an image
+- docker run - run a container from an image
--docker pull - pull an image from a registry docker push - push an image to a registry docker build - build an image from a Dockerfile docker ps - list running containers
+- docker pull - pull an image from a registry docker push - push an image to a registry docker build - build an image from a Dockerfile docker ps - list running containers